 - It’s flexible, professional, and has a face to its leadership, a lot of development, and an untarnished name.

-- Dark Market implementation is likely if not inevitable.
-This will not tarnish as Bitcoin has absorbed that stigma and that negative association will not as easily transfer onto Ethereum as it was with Bitcoin.
+- Dark Market implementation is likely if not inevitable although it’s probably better suited with something like Monero.
+This will not tarnish Ethereum as Bitcoin has absorbed that stigma and that negative association will not as easily transfer onto Ethereum as it was with Bitcoin.
 Although this isn’t a problem for the intelligent investor, the average individual is easily influenced by mainstream media narratives about ‘criminal activity’ and negative stigmas of that nature.
 Overall, this hasn’t stopped Bitcoin and it especially, will have no lasting influence over Ethereum but for the time being, it’s a factor for subpar investors and everyday individuals.

 - There is an apparent inverse relationship between Bitcoin and Ethereum that helps Ethereum’s growth in the long-run.
 This will probably not last but for as long as it does, it creates an associative sense of growth until people become more informed about major differences between Bitcoin and Ethereum.